ymuichiro/mimi-transcribe/README.md

   uv run pyinstaller packaging/pyinstaller/parakeet.spec
     ```

-    The output will be generated in the `dist/parakeet-tdt` directory containing the **`Parakeet TDT.app` bundle**.
+    The build outputs will appear under `dist/`, containing the **`Parakeet TDT.app` bundle** alongside the unpacked `parakeet-tdt` support directory.

 4. Check the generated files.

-      - Launch `dist/parakeet-tdt/Parakeet TDT.app` from Finder to confirm functionality.
+      - Launch `dist/Parakeet TDT.app` from Finder to confirm functionality.
-      - Verify that `dist/parakeet-tdt/Parakeet TDT.app/Contents/MacOS/bin/ffmpeg` exists and has `+x` permissions.
+      - Verify that `dist/Parakeet TDT.app/Contents/MacOS/bin/ffmpeg` exists and has `+x` permissions.
       - Before distribution, check that no unnecessary cache files (like `build/` artifacts or `.DS_Store`) have been included.

 ### Automatic Release with GitHub Actions